rockylk/Artifact-Based-DLA/README.md

 ## Citation
 If you utilize this prompt architecture or the evaluative knowledge base in your research, please cite our corresponding paper:

-> [Kai liang].
-(2026).
+> (2026).
 Artifact-Based Diagnostic Learning Analytics via Large Language Models: A Case Study in Programming Classroom. *Educational Technology Research and Development (ETR&D)*.
 [Status: Under Review].

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.